openlookeng/hetu-core/hetu-docs/en/security/cli.md

 ### Java Keystore File for TLS

-Access to the openLooKeng coordinator must be through https when using Kerberos authentication.
+Access to the openLooKeng coordinator must be through HTTPS when using Kerberos authentication.
 The openLooKeng coordinator uses a Java Keystore file for its TLS configuration.
 This file can be copied to the client machine and used for its configuration.